 If a Complainant Party chooses to file a complaint, there are two avenues for resolution of an alleged policy violation: formal and informal resolution.
-The Complainant Party has the option to proceed informally, when permissible.
+Each party will receive a written notice in advance of any interview.
+If all parties agree to proceed informally, when permissible the institution will review.
 In cases involving allegations of sexual assault, informal resolution is not appropriate, even if both the Complainant Party and Respondent Party indicate a preference for informal resolution.